 When we go to our doctor’s office or local hospital for treatment, we expect to leave in better condition than we arrived in.
 Unfortunately, this is not always the case; medical malpractice is a danger to people everywhere, and one that can result in serious injuries.
 If you have been hurt by a doctor, surgeon, or other health care provider, be sure to get a second opinion from someone more trustworthy to help establish your claim.

 Free Consultations Available with an Experienced Maryland Personal Injury Attorney

 If you or someone you love has been hurt due to the actions (or inaction) of someone else, know that you don’t have to seek justice alone.
-The experienced Maryland personal injury attorneys at the Law Offices of Randolph Rice are available to review your case, discuss your options, and fight for just compensation on your behalf.
+Our experienced Maryland personal injury lawyer at Rice, Murtha & Psoras are available to review your case, discuss your options, and fight for just compensation on your behalf.
 To schedule a free and private consultation, visit us online or call (410) 694-7291 today.